 Ambitious.
 Curious.
 Outrageously smart.
-At Duke, we recruit students based on their character and talent, not their ability to pay.
-With generous donor support, we ensure the best and brightest always have a spot at Duke.
+At Duke, we recruit students for their character and talent, not their ability to pay.
+With your generous support, the best and brightest always have a spot at Duke.

 Not This:

 The philanthropy of our community allows Duke to provide many generous financial aid packages to students each year.